-Read more on how to add email notifications to user forms.
+Read more about how to add email notifications to user forms.

-Now that we have set up both the WooCommerce product and our user registration form, we can connect them together using the Toolset Forms Commerce plugin.
+Now that you have set up both the WooCommerce product and our user registration form, you can connect them together using the Toolset Forms Commerce plugin.

-Now that we have set up everything in our site, we now view what users will see on the front-end and what occurs on your website regarding the order and user registration.
+Now that you have set up everything on your site, let’s check what users will see on the front-end and what occurs on your website regarding the order and user registration.

 |In this section, the user can set their username, password, email address, and all the information entered in the registration form.|

 3. After submitting the checkout form, the order for the purchase is automatically created by WooCommerce

 In our case, users are taken to the secure PayPal page, where they can finalize the payment by providing their payment information.

 This stage of the order process depends on the payment options provided by the checkout page and the final payment option that the customer chooses.
 In each case, they are finally navigated to the Order Received page, such as the thank-you page.

 |The Order Received page summarizes the order details, a cost of the bought product, customer details, etc.|